Industry Insights

 5. Share Results With Your Team

-Patient satisfaction data locked in a dashboard that only administrators see will not change behavior.
+Operational data locked in a dashboard that only administrators see will not change behavior.
 Transparency drives accountability.

-• Share department-level scores in team meetings
+• Share location-level scores in team meetings

-• Celebrate improvements and positive feedback publicly
+• Celebrate improvements and positive feedback publicly (β€œThe waiting area was clean and comfortable” β€” multiple visitors this week)

 • Track trends over time rather than reacting to individual data points